jakeprins/nextwind/README.md

 You can now start the project with `yarn dev` or `npm run dev` and navigate to `http://localhost:3000/admin`.
 You can now login with Github and manage the content of the landing page of blog posts with a nice UI.
 When you make a change you can hit the "Publish" button, this will result in making a commit to your repository with the changes made to the corresponding markdown file.

-Note: Before you deploy your application, don't forget to update the `SEO` component with your meta tags.
+Before deploying your application you need to enable basic GitHub authentication.
+Follow the authentication provider setup steps in the [Netlify docs](https://docs.netlify.com/visitor-access/oauth-provider-tokens/#setup-and-settings).

 #### Test